aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Function `contains`

-Return if an element equal to e exists in the vector v.
-Disclaimer: This function is costly.
+Return if an element equal to e exists in the vector v.<br/> Disclaimer: This function is costly.
 Use it at your own discretion.

 <pre><code>public fun contains&lt;T&gt;(v: &amp;big_vector::BigVector&lt;T&gt;, val: &amp;T): bool<br/></code></pre>